 Of course, as within each of the principle action pairs, it is important to find the right balance between the two opposing actions for every body in each physical gesture.
 As we saw in our discussion of Principle I, pressing the balls of the big toes into the ground or into an imaginary wall encourages inner rotation of the thighs and can help relieve pressure on the lower back and SI joints, especially for those who tend to be bow-legged.
 Lifting the inner thighs up and away from each other, on the other hand, can encourage and support turning the thighs out and away from each other.
 This outward rotation can help balance out the tendency towards inner rotation of the thighs from the first principle action in the balls of the big toes.
 As mentioned above, it can also help support and protect the inner knees from undue pressure for those who tend to be knock-kneed, and for every body in gestures that may pressure the knee to fall medially of the ankle.

 Our task now becomes finding the correct balance between the first two oppositional principle actions for each body in each gesture, every time.
-Thus we honor individual differences between bodies, as well as the unique demands of each physical gesture in general and yoga poses in particular.
-You can think of each principle action as the function of an analog equalizer dial, one that you can adjusting to any intensity on a scale of 1 to 10.
+Thus we honor individual differences between bodies, as well as the unique demands of each physical gesture in general, and yoga poses in particular.
+You can think of each principle action as the function of an analog equalizer dial, one that you can adjust to any intensity on a scale of 1 to 10.
 In simple standing posture, or in the mountain pose in yoga, one body may need to turn the Principle I knob to 7, and the Principle II knob to 4.
 Another body could need the exact opposite arrangement, turn the Principle I knob to 4, and the Principle II knob to 7.
 In another physical gesture, such as a warrior pose in yoga, the position of the body when trotting on a horse, or when swimming with a breast stroke, the very same body could require an entirely different arrangement of intensity between the two principle actions.
 The key is to find the right balance between the two actions for each body in each gesture, every time.

 Take the warrior II pose in yoga, for example.
 From a wide-legged position, keep one foot parallel to the edge of your mat (or to a real or imaginary wall), while the other foot (which will now become your front foot) out 90 degrees, so that it becomes perpendicular to the same wall or edge of the mat.
 Bend the front knee directly on top of the front ankle and, keeping the inner arch of the back foot actively lifting upwards, bring the hip points (ASIS) level with each other.
 In order to do so, you may need to draw the back thigh towards the hamstring, bringing the back hip in line with the back ankle instead of the back toes – an action that we will discuss in the next pair of principle actions.
 Once the back hip is in line with the back ankle, behind the back toes, there will be less pressure on the tissue directly in front of the back hip point, and you should be able to lower the back hip towards the front heel without losing the lift in the inner arch of the back foot.